St Kilda v Geelong (2009 AFL season): Aftermath and legacy

 St Kilda consolidated its position at the top of the ladder with the win, and went on to extend its winning streak to a club record 19 games, before finishing the home-and-away season with a 20–2 record and the minor premiership.
 Geelong entered something which, by its standards at the time, was a form slump: in its last nine games of the home-and-away season (including the St Kilda game) it went 5–4, with only two of those victories coming by a margin above one goal, and the club finished second with 18–4.

 The two clubs then both won through to the 2009 AFL Grand Final, setting up a rematch.
-In a close and high-tackling wet-weather encounter, considered just as classic as the round 14 match, the clubs were tied with as little as four minutes remaining – before an individual piece of brilliance between Geelong defender Matthew Scarlett and midfielder Gary Ablett, Jr. known as the Toepoke set up Paul Chapman's the go-ahead goal.
+In a close and high-tackling wet-weather encounter, considered just as classic as the round 14 match, the clubs were tied with as little as four minutes remaining – before an individual piece of brilliance between Geelong defender Matthew Scarlett and midfielder Gary Ablett, Jr. known as the Toepoke set up Paul Chapman's go-ahead goal.
 Geelong 12.8 (80) defeated St Kilda 9.14 (68) by twelve points, winning its eighth premiership.

 Sometimes now known as the Battle of the Unbeaten, the round 14 game retains a legacy as one of the AFL's greatest home-and-away matches.
 Commentator Brian Taylor, reflecting in 2019, said "football reached its peak as a spectacle" in the match.
 Michael Gardiner's individual performance and game-winning mark and goal remained the most famous moment of his fifteen-year AFL career.
-As of 2022, the attendance of 54,444 remains the highest for a match at Etihad Stadium, and several players who played there frequently remarked that it was the loudest atmosphere they had encountered at the ground.
+As of 2023, the attendance of 54,444 remains the highest for a match at Etihad Stadium, and several players who played there frequently remarked that it was the loudest atmosphere they had encountered at the ground.